 We're getting children on bicycles with derailleurs at a very young age.
 Because of that, we often get asked how to teach young children to shift.
 Here at Prevelo I've been successful at teaching kids as young as 3½ to shift.
-Every 4 year old that I've worked with has been able to shift using the Shimano Acera RAPIDFIRE shifters that come on the Alpha Three and Alpha Four.
+Every 4 year old that I've worked with has been able to shift using the Microshift shifters that come on the Alpha Three and Alpha Four.
 To be clear, I'm not implying that all 4 year olds should be able to shift (in fact, size wise few 4 years olds are ready for the Alpha Three, which is our smallest bike with a derailleur).
-But with proper instruction and quality shifters most young children can learn to shifter easily.
+But with proper instruction and quality shifters most young children can learn to shift easily.

 Here's a little handy chart to remember what each lever is for:

 |Moves to Smaller Cog

 |Going fast or downhill

 Teaching: Step 1 - Learn the Levers

 I like to start by introducing children to the two levers and how to use them.
 This entire step happens with the bike standing still in a safe and level place.
 The rider isn't moving or pedaling.
 I want the rider totally focused on those two black levers on the right side of the handlebar.

 - Put the bike into a mid-range gear